302 Marlborough

 302 Marlborough was not listed in the 1896 Blue Book.

 By the 1896-1897 winter season, 302 Marlborough was the home of Arthur Dehon Hill and his wife Henrietta Post (McLean) Hill.
-They previously had lived at 19 Marlborough with his parents, Adams Sherman Hill and Caroline Inches (Dehon) Hill.
+They had married in 1895 and then lived at 19 Marlborough with his parents, Adams Sherman Hill and Caroline Inches (Dehon) Hill.

-Arthur Dehon Hill was a lawyer and strong defender of civil liberties, and later would be known for representing Nicola Sacco and Bartolomeo Vanzetti after their appellate counsel, William G. Thompson, retired.
+Arthur Dehon Hill was a lawyer and strong defender of civil liberties.
+He was Suffolk County District Attorney in 1909-1910, a professor at Harvard Law School in 1915-1917, and Boston Corporate Counsel in 1919-1922.
+Later in the 1920s, represented Nicola Sacco and Bartolomeo Vanzetti after their appellate counsel, William G. Thompson, retired.

 In about 1898, his parents joined them at 302 Marlborough.
-They had lived in an apartment at 9 Massachusetts Avenue the previous year, and by 1899 had moved to 190 Commonwealth.
+Adams Hill was a professor of rhetoric at Harvard.
+Formerly a journalist, he was one of the founders of the Independent News Room, a competitor of the Associated Press during the Civil War.
+Adams and Caroline Hill had lived in an apartment at 9 Massachusetts Avenue the previous year, and by 1899 had moved to 190 Commonwealth.

 Arthur and Henrietta Hill continued to live at 302 Marlborough during the 1900-1901 season, but moved thereafter to 83 Mt.
 Vernon.